return {

 specification, all documented at https://lazy.folke.io/spec.
 We discussed

-some of them in Chapter 5, namely enabled
+some of them in Chapter 5, namely enabled, opts, and keys.
+Now we’ll

 touch on several of the others.